Tyra Ferrell: Life and career

 In 1991, Ferrell played supporting roles in two films.
 She appeared as matriarch Brenda Baker in Boyz n the Hood.
 A critic believed Ferrell gave a "fine edge" to the character of Mrs. Baker.
 Ferrell earned an NAACP Image Award nomination for Outstanding Actress in a Motion Picture for her role in Boyz n the Hood.
 She portrayed Orin Goode, the love interest of John Torturro's character, in Jungle Fever.
 In the same year, she was listed as one of twelve "Promising New Actors of 1991" in John A. Willis' Screen World.
 The following year, she starred alongside Wesley Snipes as his wife Rhonda in the comedy film White Men Can't Jump.
 She later had supporting roles as Sonya, a janitor, in Equinox (1992) and a beauty salon owner named Jessie in Poetic Justice (1993).

 Ferrell also played the leading role of prosecutor Cutter Dubuque alongside Mare Winningham in the 1993 Lifetime Television movie Better Off Dead.
 Ferrell received positive reviews for her performance in this film.
 One reviewer claimed she "breathed life" into her character.
 Another critic found Ferrell's portrayal "smooth," and a third opined Ferrell was "impressive."
 In 1994, she had the recurring role as Dr. Sarah Langworthy during the first season of the NBC medical drama ER, and from 1996 to 1997 she co-starred alongside Corbin Bernsen on the syndicated science fiction series The Cape as Tamara St. James.

 In 2000, Ferrell co-starred alongside Khandi Alexander in the HBO miniseries The Corner.
 She later guest-starred on Soul Food, The Shield and Law & Order: Special Victims Unit.
-In 2005, she was nominated for her second NAACP Image Award, in the category of Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special for her role in the ABC television film NTSB: The Crash of Flight 323.
+In 2005, she was nominated for her second NAACP Image Award, in the category of Outstanding Actress in a Television Movie, Miniseries or Dramatic Special for her role in the ABC television film NTSB: The Crash of Flight 323.
 After 2004, Ferrell took a break from acting.

 She returned to acting ten years later with the leading role in Tasha Smith's directorial debut, Boxed In.
 In 2015, Ferrell was cast in a recurring role on the second season of Fox's prime-time soap opera Empire as Roxanne Ford, an attorney.